-Individual European Sites have been categorised in terms of potential vulnerability, based on location and known hydrocarbon prospectivity of the blocks included in this AA and therefore the nature and magnitude of credible risks.
+Individual European Sites have been categorised in terms of potential vulnerability, based on location and known hydrocarbon prospectivity of block 17/3 and therefore the nature and magnitude of credible risks.
 Two categories of vulnerability were identified:

-- 1. Some sites are considered to be at very low risk with the potential only for impacts from minor spills of fuel and other oils (because reservoir prospectivity is for gas) - 2.
-Many sites are considered not to be at risk of oil spills associated with activities in the blocks applied for, due to location.
+- 1. Some sites are considered to be at low risk with the potential for impacts from significant spills of crude oil, bunker or lube oil. - 2.
+Many sites are considered not to be at risk of oil spills associated with activities in block 17/3, due to location and sensitivity of features.

 The incremental risk associated with activities resulting from the proposed licensing (i.e. additional to existing risk; primarily associated with shipping and other maritime activities) is very low.
 This results from the combination of low probability and low severity (since most spills would be relatively small).
-The activities which could reasonably be expected to follow from the proposed licensing would not have a significant effect on the existing risks associated with other activities.
+(The overall risks of a major crude oil spill, which would require catastrophic loss of well control, are quantitatively and qualitatively comparable to those considered ALARP (As Low As Reasonably Practicable) under the relevant health and safety regulations.)
+The activities which could reasonably be expected to follow from the proposed licensing, would not have a significant effect on the existing risks associated with other activities.

-Following licensing, specific activities considered to present a risk to European Sites would be evaluated by the Department under mandatory contingency planning and AA procedures.
+Following licensing, specific activities considered to present a risk to European Sites would be evaluated by the Department under mandatory contingency planning and Appropriate Assessment procedures.
 In all cases, rigorous spill prevention, response and other mitigation measures are implemented for offshore exploration and production.